Les Terrasses de la Chaudière complex: Renovating and modernizing

 Description of projects

-The envelope replacement project (ERP) is the removal of the existing brick exterior and windows, and replacing them with a new exterior covering.
+The Envelope Replacement Project (ERP) is removing the existing brick exterior and windows and replacing them with a new exterior building envelope.
 This project will permanently address health and safety risks with LTDLC’s deteriorating exterior brick façade.

 The new façade will be mainly glass, aluminum, and porcelain.
-The new design will contribute to the transformation of LTDLC into a modern and energy-efficient structure.
+The new design will contribute to transforming LTDLC into a modern and energy-efficient structure.

 During construction, towers will be vacant.
 Occupants will be accommodated through a combination of: